 Here’s what happens on the cellular level.

-- After instillation in the bladder, Cysview penetrates the cellular membrane of cancer cells.
+- After instillation in the bladder, Cysview interacts with the heme biosynthetic pathway.

 How Cysview (HAL) is metabolized in cancer cells